fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

 Fledge supports a number of different authentication schemes for use of the REST API

   - Unauthenticated or Optional authentication.
-There is no requirement for any authnetication to occur with the Fledge system to use the API.
+There is no requirement for any authentication to occur with the Fledge system to use the API.
 A user may authenticate if they desire, but it is not required.

   - Username/Password authentication.
-Authentication is required and the user chooses to authenticate usign a username and password.
+Authentication is required and the user chooses to authenticate using a username and password.

   - Certificate based authentication.
 Authentication is required and the user presents a token issued using a certificate in order to authenticate.